ibm-cloud-docs/cloud-infrastructure/p-p-faqs.md

     b.
 Phone: +1 (844) 797-8776

     c.
 In all cases, please add 'RackWare RMM -IBM Cloud’ in the subject line.
 The RackWare support is based in the United States and India.

-## Can I migrate on-prem to IBM cloud classic?
-{: #can-you-migrate-on-prem}
-{: faq}

-No, this tool is only for classic Bare Metal to classic Bare Metal.

 ## Is data migration supported for File or Block performance endurance storage?
 {: #is-data-migration-supported}